feith71031/lol-tracker-bot/privacy-and-terms.md

 # Privacy Policy & Terms of Service

-Welcome to the **"LoL Bot"** (hereinafter referred to as "the Bot").
+Welcome to the **"lolbot"** (hereinafter referred to as "the Bot").
 To protect your rights and explain how the Bot processes data and provides its services, please read the following *Privacy Policy* and *Terms of Service* carefully before using the Bot.

 By inviting the Bot to your Discord server or using its commands, you agree to the contents described in this document.